-This broad-ranging report on supercapacitors and supercabatteries has up to date Ten year forecasts and analysis of market, applications, technology, patent and profit trends and the manufacturers and researchers involved.
+This is the only report on supercapacitors and supercabatteries with up to date ten year forecasts and analysis of market, emerging applications, technology, patent and profit trends and the manufacturers and researchers involved.

 55% of the manufacturers and intending manufacturers of supercapacitors/supercabatteries (EDLC, AEDLC) are in East Asia, 28% are in North America but Europe is fast asleep at only 7%.
 Yet, being used for an increasing number of purposes in electric vehicles, mobile phones, energy harvesting, renewable energy and other products of the future, this market is roaring up to over $11 billion in ten years with considerable upside potential.

 This report concerns Electrochemical Double Layer Capacitors (EDLCs).
 For brevity, we mainly use the second most popular word for them - supercapacitors.
 The third most popular term for them - ultracapacitors - is often used in heavy electrical applications.
 Included in the discussion and forecasts are so-called Asymmetric Electrochemical Double Layer Capacitors (AEDLCs) better known as supercabatteries.

 The report also features patent trends of supercapacitor technologies.
 This data is taken from a report covering more details about the patent landscape for batteries; for full details of that report please go to www.IDTechEx.com/patent .